 Photocopying and Scanning

-UO Libraries may not photocopy or scan personal or checked out material for patrons due to copyright restrictions.
-Current students with accessibility needs who require material to be photocopied or scanned can contact the Accessible Education Center (AEC) at 541-346-1083 or firstname.lastname@example.org.
+Unfortunately, we cannot photocopy or scan personal or checked-out material for patrons due to copyright restrictions.
+Current students with accessibility needs who require photocopying or scanning support should contact the Accessible Education Center (AEC) for alternate ways of accessing material at 541-346-1155 or firstname.lastname@example.org.

 Access to HathiTrust Digital Library

-Faculty, students, and staff with print disabilities have expanded access to materials in HathiTrust.
+Faculty, students, and staff with disabilities related to accessing print materials have expanded access to those in HathiTrust.
 More information about accessing HathiTrust.

 Classroom Assistive Listening Systems

-Assistive Listening System (ALS) transmitters are integrated with the room's AV system to transmit any classroom audio such as microphone(s) or program audio to an Assistive Listening Device (ALD) over an FM transmission.
-ALDs function as an amplifier that bring any of room audio directly into the ear via an earphone, headphones, or a Neckloop Telecoil Coupler for Hearing Aids.
+Assistive Listening System (ALS) transmitters are integrated with various room's AV systems to transmit any classroom audio such as microphone(s) or program audio to an Assistive Listening Device (ALD) over an FM transmission.
+ALDs function as an amplifier that brings a room's audio directly into the listener's ear via an earphone, headphones, or a Neckloop Telecoil Coupler for Hearing Aids.

 The Classroom Technology Services team at University of Oregon is responsible for installing and supporting assistive listening systems (ALS) to general pool and joint controlled classrooms that have a microphone installed.
-More information about Classroom Assistive Listening Systems.
+Learn more about which classrooms have Assistive Listening Systems.

 Windows computers in the library, both academic workstations and Internet kiosks, offer standard Windows tools for accessibility—magnifier, narrator, on-screen keyboard, and speech recognition.

 Academic workstations—which are limited to use by current UO students, faculty, and staff—have ZoomText and Read OutLoud installed.